BenjaminTetteh/BenjaminTetteh/README.md

 What sets me apart is my determination to tackle challenging problems and deliver effective, secure solutions.
 I’m excited to apply my skills to safeguard digital environments while advancing as a cybersecurity professional.

+🌐 I am committed to expanding my portfolio as I complete more projects.
+Let’s connect on [LinkedIn](https://www.linkedin.com/in/benjamintetteh/) or email me at benjamintetteh@gmail.com.
+I'll be delighted to hear from you.

 ## 🔐 Cyber Security Projects I have done:
 * Automate a task using Python